clach04/8bitdo_manual/README.md

 ### USB cable

-With new firmware, can plug in USB cable and it will just work.
+With new firmware, can plug in USB cable and it will be recognized as a gamepad.
 Older firmware needs to have USB mode enabled.

 ### Bluetooth pairing